 The painful wisdom teeth are the cause of this.
 The most effective way to minimize the agony is frequently to get them removed.
-According to current research, they can impact other parts of your body, resulting in headaches and neck pain/can wisdom teeth cause headaches.
+According to current research, they can impact other parts of your body, resulting in headaches and neck pain.

-How can wisdom teeth cause headaches and neck pain?
+How wisdom teeth cause headaches and neck pain?

 Wisdom teeth may have influential and painful repercussions on your body once they progressively erupt.
-Gum infection can extend to the jawbone and other areas of your body/can wisdom teeth cause headaches.
+Gum infection can extend to the jawbone and other areas of your body.
 If you wish immediate pain alleviation from your wisdom teeth, consult your dentist.